BioPhoton/ngRe/README.md

 - setter accepts observables as values i.e. connecting a reactive radio group directly to a style property
 ---

-## Intuitive way to handle timing issues
+## Intuitive Way To Handle Timing Issues

 As timing and multicasting is anyway a complex topic we should make it easy for the consumer of these extensions to use them.